1935 Labor Day hurricane: Impact

 On Upper Matecumbe Key, near Islamorada, an eleven-car evacuation train encountered a powerful storm surge topped by cresting waves.
 Eleven cars were swept from the tracks, leaving only the locomotive and tender upright and still on the rails.
 Remarkably, everyone on the train survived.
 The locomotive and tender were both barged back to Miami several months later.
+Storm surge and abnormally high tides also removed just over 2 mi of fill between Lower and Upper Matecumbe Key, restoring the natural channel between the two islands.
+Captain Ed Butters on Upper Matecumbe Key claimed that his barometer fell to 26 inHg.
+However, this could not be verified because Captain Butters tossed the instrument into the storm under distress.
+Thus, the observation of 892 mbar recorded on Craig Key remains the lowest barometric pressure associated with the hurricane.
+Only a bathtub remained of the Carribee Colony tourist camp, while the storm severed off the second floor of the Hotel Matecumbe.